TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_queries.md

 ### Enums

-Enums (short for "enumerations") map a database column, typically an n integer, to a set of symbolic names.
+Enums (short for "enumerations") map database column values, typically stored as integers, to a set of symbolic names.
 They make code more readable and maintainable, and they offer a performance boost since queries involving integers are faster than those involving strings.

 Enums are perfect for representing the state of an attribute that has a discrete value.
 As an example, suppose an article on a blog can be in a `draft` or `published` state.
 It is never between these two states, and it is never in more than one at any time.